-Since inception and over the latest 10- and five-year periods, the Fund has underperformed its benchmark.
+Since inception and over the latest five-year period, the Fund has underperformed its benchmark.
+Over the last 10-year period, the Fund has performed in line with its benchmark.
 The Fund has provided returns in excess of CPI inflation for all three periods.
 The Fund experiences periods of underperformance in pursuit of its objective of creating long-term wealth for investors, without taking on greater risk of loss than similar funds in the Global - Multi Asset - High Equity sector.

 To the extent that income earned in the form of dividends and interest exceeds expenses in the Fund, the Fund will distribute any surplus annually.
-Cents per unit 0.1143
+31 Dec 2021 Cents per unit 0.1143